maxxiimo/the-front-end-manifesto/foundation-styles.md

 Foundation Styles
 -----------------

 Equally important to your application as [foundation markup][] are foundation styles.
 HTML and CSS are the raw materials of the World Wide Web.
-We laid out our HTML, now let's square away our CSS.
-To do so we will review some of the options out there in terms of preprocessors and frameworks, and then best practices in stylesheet set up and maintenance.
-To learn these best practices we will implement the chapters [starter CSS][] which I have developed over the years with a lot of trial and error and OCD love.
+We laid out our HTML, now let's square away on our CSS.
+To do so we will review some of the options out there in terms of preprocessors and in or Appendix, [frameworks][].
+We will conclude with best practices in stylesheet set up and maintenance.
+For our foudation styles we will implement the chapters [starter CSS][] -- which I have developed over the years with a lot of trial and error and OCD love.

 ### Preprocessors

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
 [Sass][] is the sister of [Haml][], and my preprocessor of choice as well as the default preprocessor in Rails 3.X.
-Besides being awesome, as a Rails front end developer you are going to predominantly see Sass used in projects you work on, so if you haven't dived in already, [you should][].
+Besides being awesome, as a Rails front end developer you are going to predominantly see Sass used in projects you work on, so if you haven't dove in already, [you should][].

 The following two articles will give you a great overview on Sass in rails:

 - [An Introduction to Sass in Rails 1][Sass in Rails 1]
 - [An Introduction to Sass in Rails 2][Sass in Rails 2]

 When using sass you have a choice in syntax; .sass or .scss.
 I prefer .sass.
 Most front end developers will probably go with the .scss syntax because it looks familiar (similar to CSS), and because that is what ships out-of-the-box in Rails, however, .sass is cleaner/terser (IMHO).
-To help you decide on the best syntax for you read this:

-- [Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]
+To help you decide on the best syntax for you, check out the article: "[Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]."

 NOTE: When using Sass or Haml these two resources are absolutely indispensable: